rails/rails/guides/source/getting_started.md

 TIP: To stop the web server, hit Ctrl+C in the terminal window where it's running.
 To verify the server has stopped you should see your command prompt cursor again.
 For most UNIX-like systems including macOS this will be a dollar sign `$`.
-In development mode, Rails does not generally require you to restart the server; changes you make in files will be automatically picked up by the server.
+In the development environment, Rails does not generally require you to restart the server; changes you make in files will be automatically picked up by the server.

 The "Yay!
 You're on Rails!" page is the _smoke test_ for a new Rails
 application: it makes sure that you have your software configured correctly